Detective Pikachu (film)

-Filming took place from January to May 2018 in Colorado, England, and Scotland.
-Detective Pikachu was released in Japan on May 3, 2019 and in the United States on May 10, 2019, distributed by Warner Bros.
-Pictures in RealD 3D, Dolby Cinema, IMAX, 4DX, and ScreenX formats.
-It is the first Pokémon film distributed theatrically in the United States since Pokémon Heroes (2003) and the first distributed by Warner Bros. since Pokémon 3 (2001).
-The film received praise for the visual effects and Reynolds' performance, but criticism towards the story.
-It made a worldwide gross of $433 million.
-It is the second-highest grossing video game film adaptation behind Warcraft, also produced by Legendary Pictures.
+Detective Pikachu was released in Japan on May 3, 2019, and in the United States on May 10, by Warner Bros.
+Pictures.
+The film received generally positive reviews from critics, and grossed $433 million against a $150M budget, becoming the second-highest grossing video game film adaptation at the time.
 A sequel is in development.

 Plot

-Tim Goodman gave up his dream of being a Pokémon trainer following the death of his mother and his estrangement from his father Harry, a police detective.
-He is contacted by the police of Ryme City, where humans and Pokémon live together in harmony and Pokémon battles are illegal.
-He is informed by Harry's friend, Detective Hideo Yoshida, that Harry was killed in a car accident.
+Tim Goodman gave up his dream of being a Pokémon Trainer following the death of his mother and his estrangement from his father Harry, a police detective who moved to Ryme City, where humans and Pokémon live together side by side and participating in Pokémon battles, being a Trainer and having Poké balls is illegal.
+After a failed attempt to catch a Cubone with his friend, Jack, a Trainer, Tim is informed by Harry's friend, Lieutenant Hideo Yoshida, that Harry was killed in a car accident.
 Tim goes to Harry's apartment to sort things out and meets Harry's police partner, a deerstalker-clad amnesiac Pikachu, whom only Tim can understand.
 Tim accidentally releases a mysterious purple gas known as "R" from a vial he finds in Harry's office; they are then attacked by a party of Aipom who became rabid under the gas's influence.

 Pikachu believes that Harry survived the crash, as the police never found his body.
 They meet an informant of Harry's, a Mr. Mime, who directs them to an illegal underground Pokémon battle arena.
 The arena is raided by police and Tim is brought to Yoshida, who reveals footage of Harry's crash, explaining that Harry having survived would have been impossible.

 Tim and Pikachu are contacted by Howard Clifford, the founder of Clifford Industries and creator of Ryme City.
-Howard reveals that Harry was abducted by a genetically engineered Pokémon called Mewtwo, who erased Pikachu's memory of the incident.
-He warns Tim that his son, Roger Clifford, is behind the creation of the R gas.
+He uses advanced holographic imagery to show them the crash.
+The hologram was recreated from police footage and allows them to see what police officers cannot or do not want them to see.
+The hologram reveals that Harry was abducted by a genetically engineered Pokémon called Mewtwo, who erased Pikachu's memory of the incident.
+Howard warns Tim that his son, Roger Clifford, is behind the creation of the R gas.
 Tim and Pikachu recruit aspiring journalist Lucy Stevens and her Psyduck and travel to the abandoned genetics laboratory Harry was investigating, where they are attacked by genetically enhanced Greninja.
-They manage to escape, but Pikachu is injured in the attack.
-A Bulbasaur leads them to Mewtwo, and despite Tim's objections, Mewtwo heals Pikachu.
-This causes Pikachu to remember that he helped Mewtwo escape from the lab and believes he was responsible for betraying Harry.
-Not trusting himself, he leaves Tim.
+They manage to escape, but Pikachu becomes injured.
+A Bulbasaur leads them to Mewtwo, who heals Pikachu and begins to reveal how Pikachu helped him escape from the lab, only to be abducted by Roger mid-revelation.